zhao1701/extending-deep-ER/readme.md

 Much more energy, however, was directed towards evaluating DeepER, a deep neural network specifically designed for the task of entity resolution.
 DeepER bears some similarity to the MaLSTM in that it too leverages distributed word embeddings to analyze the semantic meaning of text, and when using LSTM's to compose attribute-level embeddings from word embeddings, it behaves as a Siamese network.
 DeepER's key distinction from MaLSTM's is that it analyzes pairs of attributes separately rather than collectively.

-In testing variations of DeepER, our experimental results showing $avg-t$ model outperforming the LSTM-based models conflict with what Ebraheem et al. reported, which merits further exploration.
+In testing variations of DeepER, our experimental results showing _avg-t_ model outperforming the LSTM-based models conflict with what Ebraheem et al. reported, which merits further exploration.
 We proposed and evaluated a number of extensions to the DeepER framework.
 Notably, when word embeddings are held fixed, using multiple means of composing attribute embeddings appear to offer improved performance.
 We also extended DeepER to support the comparison of numerical attributes and analysis of null value indicators, which also appear to result in better classifications.

 Two avenues in particular remain unexplored.
 DeepER currently composes attribute embeddings with one of two methods: averaging or by LSTM.
 A single LSTM, however, is shared across all attributes.
 It is possible that learning different LSTM's per attribute may lead to a more expressive and powerful model, as the semantic meaning of a token may differ depending on whether it is part of a product name or lengthy product description.
 Learning different LSTM's would also allow each one to be optimized for attributes of different average lengths, as some would need to be able to learn much longer-term dependencies than others.